Newville PLC

-In our justice system there are multiple options for resolving disputes.
-Most often people associate our justice system with a Court of Law – one party files a lawsuit against another party and then the two duke it out in court.
+In our justice system there are multiple paths for resolving disputes.
+Most often, people associate our system with a court of law – where one party files a lawsuit against another party and then two sides then duke it out in court.

-Arbitration is a formal dispute resolution process (although less formal than court) often used to settle disputes between business entities.
+One common form of dispute resolution that is perhaps less well-known to people outside the legal industry is arbitration.
+Arbitration is a formal dispute resolution process (although less formal than court) that is often used to settle disputes involving business entities.
 Arbitration is not a new form of dispute resolution.
-In fact, arbitration is a means by which people and businesses have settled their disputes since the 18th Century.
+Indeed, it is a means by which people and businesses have settled their disputes since the 18th Century.

 In 1925, Congress passed what is known as the Federal Arbitration Act (FAA).
 The FAA was a congressional response to judicial hostility toward agreements, usually between businesses, requiring the parties to the agreement to submit any issue arising out of the contract to arbitration.
 Such agreements, argued the judiciary, stripped courts of their power to preside over such issues.
 As agreements to arbitrate became more prevalent, however, parties’ to contracts containing arbitration clauses became more upset with courts that would strike arbitration clauses from mutually agreed-upon contracts and forcefully submit issues arising out of these contracts to formal litigation.
 The FAA was passed to specifically enforce the agreements that parties had made to arbitrate, rather than litigate, disagreements and to stop the court from thwarting those agreements.
 David Horton, Federal Arbitration Act Preemption, Purposivism, and State Public Policy, Georgetown Law Journal, Vol. 101, 1226-27 (2015).